-Tab groups extend your ability to manage limited workspace while you are working with two or more open documents in the IDE.
+Tab groups extend your ability to manage limited workspace while you're working with two or more open documents in the IDE.
 You can organize multiple document windows and tool windows into either vertical or horizontal tab groups and shuffle documents from one tab group to another.

-Toolbars can be arranged by dragging, or by using the Customize dialog box.
+You can arrange toolbars by dragging them to where you want them, or by using the Customize dialog box.
 For more information about how to position and customize toolbars, see How to: Customize menus and toolbars.

 Arrange and dock windows

 A document window or tool window can be docked, so that it has a position and size within the IDE window frame.
 You can also position it as a separate floating window that's outside of the IDE.